CSS General Abilities Topic 4 Logical Reasoning

 Question # 20

-Which of the following can be concluded form the passage ?
+Which of the following statements can be inferred form the above ?

 Submit